select2/select2/README.md

 Copyright 2012 Igor Vaynberg

 This software is licensed under the Apache License, Version 2.0 (the "Apache License") or the GNU General Public License version 2 (the "GPL License").
 You may choose either license to govern your use of this software only upon the condition that you accept all of the terms of either the Apache License or the GPL License.

 You may obtain a copy of the Apache License and the GPL License in the LICENSE file, or at:

 http://www.apache.org/licenses/LICENSE-2.0
 http://www.gnu.org/licenses/gpl-2.0.html

-Unless required by applicable law or agreed to in writing, software distributed under the Apache License or the GPL Licesnse is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Unless required by applicable law or agreed to in writing, software distributed under the Apache License or the GPL License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the Apache License and the GPL License for the specific language governing permissions and limitations under the Apache License and the GPL License.